top of page

 • Flexible thinking

-This explains why they often have trouble with self regulation -- when the demands outweigh the capacity to manage, kids are bound display behaviors that are undesirable.
+This explains why they often have trouble with self-regulation—when the demands outweigh the capacity to manage, kids are bound to display undesirable behaviors.

 Research shows that ADHD has the greatest negative impact on school outcomes, which is why learning strategies to address EF deficits in young kids is so critical.